benspak/builders.to/README.md

-# LaunchKit - Launch faster.
+# Builders.to - Launch faster.
 Grow smarter.

-This is a [Next.js](https://nextjs.org) project for LaunchKit, giving founders the essential tools to go from idea to business: MVP development, business formation, funding resources, and marketing support - all in one place.
+This is a [Next.js](https://nextjs.org) project for Builders.to, giving founders the essential tools to go from idea to business: MVP development, business formation, funding resources, and marketing support - all in one place.

 ## Getting Started